bienflorencia/rBiodiversidata/GBIF Latin America/README.md

 Function
 --------

-Next we declare the function, that takes a list of countries and codes, and returns for each country the count of the **total number of occurrence records** and the number of those that belong to **eBird**.
+Next, we declare the function, that takes a list of countries and codes, and returns for each country the count of the **total number of occurrence records** and the number of those that belong to **eBird**.